marc2k3/foo_playcount_2003/docs/index.md

 	starts or when new library items are added.
 If you clear data via the context menu, the `Added` field will remain empty until the next restart or the next play or import.

-### Data import
-You can import/export data either via the main menu > `Library>Playcount 2003` or use the context menu on any playlist/library selection.
-Note that data from `Simple` mode is not compatible with `Advanced` mode.
-When importing, files must be `UTF8`.
-With or without `BOM` is fine as of `0.1` `Final`.
-Exported files are always without `BOM`.

 ## Simple mode
 !!! note
 	The dedicated `foo_playcount` import option on the main `Library` menu has been removed in `0.1` final.